Destiny 2 post-release content: Overview

-Year 4, which began with the Beyond Light expansion in November 2020, saw a major overhaul on the game with the introduction of the Destiny Content Vault (DCV), which includes all content from the original Destiny.
-Upon this initial implementation of the DCV, Bungie removed the original Destiny 2s base campaign, "The Red War" (and replaced it with a new player quest), as well as the Curse of Osiris and Warmind expansions, and the content of Year 2's Annual Pass (with the minor exception of Gambit Prime, which replaced Gambit).
-Bungie plans to cycle content in and out of the game, updating older locations to fit the current state of the game.
+Year 4, which began with the Beyond Light expansion in November 2020, saw a major overhaul on the game with the introduction of the Destiny Content Vault (DCV), which included all content from the original Destiny.
+Upon this initial implementation of the DCV, Bungie removed the original Destiny 2s base campaign, "The Red War" (and replaced it with a new-player quest), as well as the Curse of Osiris and Warmind expansions, and the content of Year 2's Annual Pass (with the minor exception of Gambit Prime, which was truncated to "Gambit" and replaced the original as the standard version).
+Following this, Bungie cycled some content in and out of the game, updating older locations to fit the current state of the game.
 Furthermore, Bungie revealed three additional expansions, The Witch Queen, Lightfall, and The Final Shape.
-The first two were originally planned for release in fall 2021 and fall 2022, respectively, but were delayed to February 2022 and February 2023, respectively, with the third coming in early 2024, which concluded the first saga of Destiny, called the "Light and Darkness Saga".
-Upon launch of The Witch Queen, portions of Forsaken were removed from the game, including the expansion's narrative campaign and The Tangled Shore destination and associated activities.
+The first two were originally planned for release in fall 2021 and fall 2022, respectively, but were delayed to February 2022 and February 2023, respectively, due to the COVID-19 pandemic, with the third coming in June 2024, which concluded the first saga of Destiny, called the "Light and Darkness Saga".
+Due to the delay of The Witch Queen, a content pack called the Bungie 30th Anniversary Pack was released in December 2021, which included one new dungeon, a free-to-play six-player activity, as well as items inspired by Bungie's previous games.
+Upon launch of The Witch Queen (Year 5), portions of Forsaken were removed from the game, including the expansion's narrative campaign and The Tangled Shore destination and associated activities.
 Forsakens endgame content, including the Dreaming City destination, remained and was rebranded under a content package called the Forsaken Pack.
-Beginning with Lightfall, however, Bungie is no longer vaulting expansion content; however, seasonal content (with some exceptions) will still be vaulted with the release of each expansion.
-Also with The Final Shape, the campaigns for Shadowkeep and Beyond Light became free-to-play while their endgame content were repackaged as the Shadowkeep Pack and Beyond Light Pack, respectively.
+Beginning with Lightfall (Year 6), however, Bungie no longer vaulted expansion content; seasonal content (with some exceptions) was still vaulted with the release of each expansion.
+Also with The Final Shape (Year 7), the campaigns for Shadowkeep and Beyond Light became free-to-play while their endgame content was repackaged as the Shadowkeep Pack and Beyond Light Pack, respectively.
+Year 7 also replaced the four seasons with three longer episodes, which functioned very similarly to the seasons.